Railway Stations In Japan 駅

-Japan's stations and their environs will be the best place to catch a taxi, find the Tourist Information center, buy an English language newspaper, use the internet, buy local products and souvenirs and locate budget accommodation business hotels.
+Japan's stations and their environs will be the best place to catch a taxi, find the Tourist Information center, buy an English language newspaper, use the internet, as most have WiFi or an internet cafe nearby, buy local products and souvenirs in the station shops and locate budget accommodation business hotels.

 So visitors may find themselves coming back to the station time and again during their stay in a Japanese town and not just to catch a train!

 Read in-depth guides to some of Japan's major stations.